Mercedes-Benz and L’Oreal join firms severing ties over Ukraine war - see full list

 Others targeted include Nikolai Tokarev, a Transneft oil executive; Arkady Rotenberg, co-owner of the largest construction company for gas pipelines and electrical power supply lines in Russia; Sergei Chemezov, a former KGB agent who has long been close to Mr Putin; Igor Shuvalov, a former first deputy prime minister and chairman of State Development Corporation; and Yevgeniy Prigozhin, a Russian businessman with close ties to Mr Putin.

-The continent set targeted financial sanctions on eight members of the Security Council of the Russian Federation and has imposed travel bans.
+The continent set targeted financial sanctions against eight members of the Security Council of the Russian Federation and has imposed travel bans.

-Prime Minster Scott Morrison said that Canberra was working with the United States to impose sanctions on Belarus and key Belarusian entities that have been “complicit in the aggression”.
+Prime minster Scott Morrison said that Canberra was working with the US to impose sanctions on Belarus and key Belarusian entities that have been “complicit in the aggression”.

-Prime Minister Jacinda Ardern announced sanctions that would give the country the ability to freeze Russian assets in New Zealand, prevent people and companies from moving their money and assets to the country to escape sanctions imposed by other countries, and stop superyachts, ships and aircraft from entering New Zealand waters or airspace.
+Prime minister Jacinda Ardern announced sanctions that would give the country the ability to freeze Russian assets in New Zealand, prevent people and companies from moving their money and assets to the country to escape sanctions imposed by other countries, and stop superyachts, ships and aircraft from entering New Zealand waters and airspace.

-The Prime Minister has also banned exports to Russia’s military and security forces and has blocked more than 100 people from traveling to New Zealand in a list that was made public.
+The PM has also banned exports to Russia’s military and security forces and has blocked more than 100 people from traveling to New Zealand in a list that was made public.

 The country has frozen the assets of an additional 32 Russian and Belarusian officials and oligarchs.